ChaiyachetU/ChaiyachetU/README.md

 Here are some ideas to get you started:

 - 🌱 I’m currently learning everything 🤣
-- ⚡ Fun fact: I love to climbing and Diving
+- ⚡ Fun fact: I love to Climbing 🧗‍♂️ and Diving 🤿

 ### Connect with me: